Where to find hatching eggs for sale.

 • Are customers generally happy?
 Great.
 If there is an obvious history of dissatisfaction, find somewhere else.

-This is a Light Sussex chick, hatched from an egg bought from one of my recommended breeders.
-Behind her, you can see my favourite small incubator - Brinsea's Mini Advance.
-To her side (on the left of the photo) is my Brinsea Octagon 20 incubator.
+This is a Light Sussex chick, hatched from an egg bought from Sian, one of my recommended breeders.
+Behind the chick you can see my favourite small incubator – Brinsea's Mini Advance

-A day old Light Sussex chick.A day old Light Sussex chick: one of a clutch hatched from eggs I found for sale from the breeders below.
+A day old Light Sussex chick.A day old Light Sussex chick hatched from eggs from the breeder below.

-I do not get paid any kind of commission for recommending these sellers.
-I know them to be reliable because I have used them myself, so I feel happy recommending them to you.
+I do not get paid for recommending these sellers.
+I know them are reliable because I have used them myself, so I am confident in recommending them to you.

-All of them are much more interested in selling to someone who cares, rather than making a lot of profit.
+All are much more interested in selling to someone who cares, rather than making a big profit.

 An egg-shaped Union Jack.

-Helen of Helen's Happy Hens has a really impressive chicken breeding programme, set in the heart of the English countryside on the border between Suffolk and Essex.
-It's a very short drive from Stansted airport, which is why it's so convenient for me when I want to take eggs by plane to Italy.
+Helen of Helen's Happy Hens has an impressive chicken breeding programme, set in the heart of the English countryside on the border between Suffolk and Essex.
+It's a short drive from Stansted airport, which is why it's so convenient for me when I want to take eggs by plane to Italy.

-Helen is a lovely person who was more than happy to show me round her coops and hatching areas.
+Helen is caring and passionate about her flocks and her eggs for incubating.
+She was more than happy to show me round her coops and hatching areas.
 I've had several different breeds from her and have always been more than happy with the quality and levels of fertility.

-Hens in an orchard.Part of Helen's orchard, with some of her happy hens roaming about freely!
+Hens free ranging in an English orchard.Part of Helen's orchard, with some of her happy hens roaming about freely!

 An egg-shaped Union Jack.